Iro96/Iro96/README.md

 - Trained by use diffrent types such as NEAT algorithms, Feed forward Network with my private Data
 - Visualized agent progress with animated performance graphs

-  ## Academic Service
+## Academic Service and Certificated
 - Computer Science and Tech Blogger
 - NYU Tandon CS4CS (Computer Science for Cyber Security)
 - AI Scholars Program Application by Stanford, MIT and Ivy League